tomerdmnt/tag-input/Readme.md

   ```

-## css
+## Notes about style
-  The pseudo input decoration is basic for now.
-  You can extend it by adding to taginputContainer class.
+  The pseudo input style is very basic, so you can adjust its looks to your site, You can extend it by adding to taginputContainer class.

 ## api